 There are three procurement initiatives consisting of Finance and Procurement software, HR/Payroll software and Budget software.
-Requirements definition and procurement activities for the Business Intelligence software will occur concurrent with requirements definition and procurement activities for the Finance and Procurement ERP software.
+Business capabilities definition and procurement activities for the Business Intelligence software will occur concurrent with business capabilities definition and procurement activities for the Finance and Procurement ERP software.

-There are ten non-technology dependent initiatives, two planned for FY19 and the rest in later fiscal years.
+There are several non-technology dependent initiatives, two planned for FY19 and the rest in later fiscal years.
 There is one additional initiative for program management for the duration of the program.